Subject Leader - Mrs Price (Specialist Leader of Education, SLE of PE)

 The school will endeavour to provide a balance of these two types of extra-curricular activities.
 Naturally, all children will have equal access to all the activities offered.
 As a school, we are part of the Lymm cluster of schools, we take part in the Warrington School games and use some of our Government funding money to pay for our membership to Livewire.

 Each alternate year, Year 5&6 children take part in an Outdoor and Adventure week at Boreatton Park in Shropshire, hosted by PGL.
-The next time we visit will be September 2022.
-In 2022, Y4 children will visit Petty Pool Outdoor Centre for 2 nights to take part in team building and outdoor activities.
+The next time we visit will be September 2024.
+Each year, Y4 children will visit Petty Pool Outdoor Centre for 2 nights to take part in team building and outdoor activities.

 Swimming is an important of our PE curriculum and this year, in light of Covid restrictions, we looked differently at how we could ensure that we continue to provide swimming & water safety lessons for KS2 children.
-To this end we installed a pool on the playground for 3 weeks.
-Every child in KS2 swam for 30 minutes every day for the 3 weeks.
+To this end we have a pool installed on the playground each year.
+Every child in KS2 will swim for 30 minutes every day for the 2 weeks.
 Ensuring that children made swift progress.
-See feedback below from parents and children.

 Each year, Y4-6 children at High Legh take part in Bikeability lessons.
 This is separated into Level 1 for Y4, Level 2 for Y5 and Level 3 for Y6.
 This is an important of our continued commitment to safety and fitness.